Michael-Cowie/Notes/README.md

 # General Notes

-As a Software Engineer, I’ve realized the vastness of knowledge in the field.
+As a Software Engineer, I’ve realized the vast amount of knowledge in this field.
 To aid my understanding, I’ve developed a habit of handwriting notes, which I’ve found to enhance my comprehension and retention.
-Over time, I’ve compiled several books of these notes, covering a broad spectrum of topics.
+Over time, I’ve written several books of these notes, covering a broad spectrum of topics.

 Despite my initial organization, some notes have become slightly scattered and inaccessible when I’m away from home.
 To address this, I’ve created a repository to digitally store my notes, ensuring their preservation and easy retrieval.